Is it true that pomegranate juice may slow the growth of prostate cancer?

 Answer From Brent A. Bauer, M.D.

 Some early research suggested that drinking pomegranate juice slowed the progression of prostate cancer, but additional research failed to confirm those results.

-Some research suggests that drinking pomegranate juice may slow the progression of prostate cancer.
-For example, in a study of men with recurrent prostate cancer and rising prostate-specific antigen (PSA) levels, researchers found that taking pomegranate juice extract significantly slowed the rate at which PSA was rising (PSA doubling time).
+For example, in some studies of men with recurrent prostate cancer and rising prostate-specific antigen (PSA) levels, researchers found that drinking pomegranate juice or taking pomegranate juice extract significantly slowed the rate at which PSA was rising (PSA doubling time).
 A longer PSA doubling time can indicate that the cancer may be progressing less rapidly.

 If you choose to drink pomegranate juice, talk with your doctor first.
 Although pomegranate juice is generally safe, there is evidence that it may affect how your body processes certain prescription medications.
-Those medications include the blood thinner warfarin (Coumadin) and some drugs used to treat high blood pressure and high cholesterol.
+Those medications include blood thinners and drugs used to treat high blood pressure and high cholesterol.

 June 24, 2021

 - Pomegranate.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed May 13, 2021.

 - Paller CJ, et al. A review of pomegranate in prostate cancer.
 Prostate Cancer and Prostatic Diseases.
 2017; doi:10.1038/pcan.2017.19.

 - Paller CJ, et al. A randomized phase II study of pomegranate extract for men with rising PSA following initial therapy for localized prostate cancer.
 Prostate Cancer and Prostatic Diseases.
 2013; doi:10.1038/pcan.2012.20.